min2ha/ukwa-site/content/target/43944/index.en.md

   "subject": "EU Referendum"
 }

-# House of Commons Hansard 27 June 2016: Outcome of the EU Referendum

 Statement by Prime Minister David Cameron on the vote to leave the European Union at the referendum on June 23rd 2016, followed by oral questions